Maiko Snow Resort

 - The terrain is unlikely to attract the attention of strong intermediate to advanced riders for more than a day (or half a day).

-- Weekends can get rather congested.
+- Weekends can get very congested.

 Maiko Ski and Snowboard Terrain